 13 Very Fun Relay Games

-Required: Baby dolls, baby clothes, diapers, powder, small tub or dish pan, peanut butter, water and towel
+Required: Baby dolls, baby clothes, diapers, powder, a small tub or dish pan, peanut butter, water, and a towel

 Players: Small to medium groups

-Items to dress the baby for each team might be booties, t-shirt, diapers, a bonnet or cap and one-piece outfit.
-To add some excitement you can even put a scoop of peanut butter in each diaper and make sure each team has several diapers for diaper changes.
+Items to dress the baby for each team might be booties, a t-shirt, diapers, a bonnet or cap, and a one-piece outfit.
+To add some excitement, you can even put a scoop of peanut butter in each diaper and make sure each team has several diapers for diaper changes.
 You could even throw in a few diapers with pea soup for an added surprise.

 To start the game, have the baby dolls dressed and across the room on a table.
-The first person on each team will undress baby, if the baby had a bowel movement remove with a diaper wipe and place baby in the tub.
-They return to the team and the next person will dry off baby, power and diaper bottom, dress baby and pat once on bottom to ensure the BM (bowel movement) connects to baby.
-The next person will remove clothes; wipe bottom and place in tub.
-The first team to finish rotation will be the winners.
+The first person on each team will undress the baby; if the baby has a bowel movement, remove it with a diaper wipe and place the baby in the tub.
+They return to the team, and the next person will dry off the baby, power, and diaper the bottom, dress the baby, and pat once on the bottom to ensure the BM (bowel movement) connects to the baby.
+The next person will remove clothes, wipe the bottom, and place them in the tub.
+The first team to finish the rotation will be the winner.

 Created by R. Scheel, Fun-Attic, Inc.